-It is a play that has become a beloved and cherished classic of the theatre canon, which has toured Bulgarian theatre stages with tremendous succes.
+It is a play that has become a beloved and cherished classic of the theatre canon and has toured Bulgarian theatre stages with tremendous success.

 Director Ivan Dobchev staged the play at the NT in 1993 with the unforgettable Velko Kanev as Pop Krastyo Nikiforov and Tsvetan Alexiev as Getcho the Mute.
 Now, on the eve of the 150th anniversary of Vasil Levski’s hanging, director Javor Gardev undertakes the magnificent task of resurrecting the Apostle’s image in our imagination.
 And is there a better way of doing it, if not with Konstantin Iliev’s “Easter Wine”?
 We will see the actors Vladimir Penev, who takes the role of Pop Krastyo, and Pavlin Petrunov who shall play Gecho the Mute.

 On Easter Sunday, 1880, an hour before noon, Pop Krastyo came to his church to celebrate Mass of the Second Resurrection.
-The Holy gifts from the Easter service the night before were left unconsumed - no one from the congregation of Lovech came to the church of the priest suspected of betraying Vasil Levski.
+The Holy gifts from the Easter service the night before were left unconsumed - no one from the congregation of Lovech came to the priest's church suspected of betraying Vasil Levski.

 Pop Krastyo, in violation of the canon, but out of pastoral care and in the hope of reconciliation with the people of Lovech, had kept the altar wine in the chalice unused, so that he could give a layman communion during the day.
 The church, however, also remains empty today.
-Apparently, no one seeks to receive communion from the hand of Pop Krastyo.
+No one seeks communion from the hand of Pop Krastyo.
 A gulf has opened up between the priest and the congregation of Lovech.
-It seems that he will have to take the Holy Communion by himself, which he is obliged to do, although being late.
+It seems that he will have to take the Holy Communion by himself, which he is obliged to do, although he is late.